WINES FROM THE SINGLE VILLAGE OF LAPUEBLA DE LABARCA | DOC RIOJA ALAVESA

 Traditionally, the small family wine producers of Rioja Alavesa did not age their wines as they either sold it in bulk or in bottles (often without labels) to day-trippers from the Basque region.

 In recent years, however, this very traditional region within Rioja, the source of most of its top wines, has begun to bottle wines under a specific denomination of origin.
 La Sorda is a single village project to express the history of this exceptional terroir.

-A short introduction video about La Sorda coming soon, in the mean time...
+A short introduction video about La Sorda from the 2020 harvest.

 La Sorda, the Place